Frenet Curves and Successor Curves: Generic Parametrizations of the Helix and Slant Helix: Plane Curves, Helices and Slant Helices

-The regular arcs traced by $\v{T}_{SH}$ are spherical helices and the slant helix has a Darboux vector with constant slope $\pi/2-\theta$ and speed of precession $\omega$.
-Slant helices are generic. \end{theorem} \begin{proof} Slant helices by definition are exactly the successor curves of generalized helices.
-The characterization of slant helices is obtained by applying the successor transformation (theorem \ref{successor}) to the generic Frenet apparatus of a generalized helix (theorem \ref{helix2}).
-The successor transformation gives $\phhi'=-\cot\theta\,\kappa_H$.
-Setting $\omega=\kappa_H=-\tan\theta\,\phhi'$, we get the natural equations
+The slant helix is the successor curve of a helix with curvature \,$\kappa_H=\phi'/m$ and torsion \,$\tau_H=\phi'$.
+The regular arcs traced by $\v{T}_{SH}$ are spherical helices and the slant helix has a Darboux vector with constant slope $\pi/2-\theta$ and speed of precession $\omega=\kappa_H$.
+Slant helices are generic. \end{theorem}